 Multiple planning and reporting systems depend on labor content, in finance, materials, hiring, forecasting, capacity.
 Key Performance Indicators often contain a labor content.
 Obviously, accuracy in the labor standard procedures is vital.

 Techniques which are used in work measurement, especially the watch and direct observation of an operation are also the preferred methods to evaluate other productivity processes.
-Workshop two will present these techniques to the practitioners in detail as well as guidance on the administrative aspects of work measurement.
+Workshop two will present work measurement history and practices to the attendees, as well as detail which will serve as a foundation of training for practitioners.
+The workshop presentation contains guidance for later administrative aspects of work measurement.